 Dadanti yaṁ yaṁ dānaṁ, idaṁ dānamayikaṁ puññakriyaṁ.
 Tattha hetu.¹⁵

 The root (hetu) identifies the act itself—the performance of giving (dāna) as meritorious action (puññakriyā).
 This foundation establishes the process.
-The text specifies dānamayika, “consisting in generosity,” employing the -mayika suffix to indicate essential composition.
+The text specifies dānamayika, “consisting of generosity,” employing the -mayika suffix to indicate essential composition.
 The cause is pure action, the deed as performed.

 Bhajanti naṁ bahū, kittinti yo ca kalyāṇo kittisaddo loke abbhuggacchati, yaṁ bahukassa janassa piyo bhavati manāpo ca. Yañca avippaṭisārī kālaṁ karoti ayaṁ nissando.¹⁶